Northwest Conference (Ohio)

-The Northwest Conference is an OHSAA athletic league located in northwest Ohio and includes schools in Allen, Hardin, Putnam, Shelby and Van Wert counties.
+The Northwest Conference (NWC) is an Ohio High School Athletic Association (OHSAA) athletic league located in northwest Ohio and includes schools in Allen, Hardin, Putnam, Shelby, and Van Wert counties.
 The NWC originally formed in 1947.
-The Northwest Conference currently awards championships in 10 Varsity sports: baseball, basketball, cross country, football, golf (boys), softball, soccer (girls), track, volleyball, and wrestling.
+The Northwest Conference currently awards championships in 10 varsity sports: baseball, basketball, cross country, football, boys golf, softball, girls soccer, track, girls volleyball, and wrestling.

 The following segments are from the NWC's website.

 Current members

 Map of the current Northwest Conference members.
 Full members are in red, football-only members are in blue.